 ZipBooks is a great free accounting software package for small businesses.
 It comes packed with plenty of accounting features aimed at smoothing the process for SMB's.
 Lookout for reporting functionality, bank syncing and billing tools too, while it's also possible to use ZipBooks for day to day administration duties including expense tracking and invoicing.

 This free accounting software is a portable app, so you can save and use it straight from a USB stick without even needing to install it.
+However, realize that a downside of working off a flash drive is that unlike the cloud app approach, data can be lost when the USB drive flakes out (in all fairness there are options to run backups locally, but this is not as easy as a cloud based app where it is built in by default).
 There's an Android app for updating your accounts on the move, too.

 Read our full Money Manager Ex review.